CS 3212: Algorithms

 • What is your success-mindset?
 What is the true purpose of learning?
 The real goal of learning is to set yourself up for long-term career success.
 It is not to get high grades.
 And what is this career-success thing?
 It is the ability to apply your learning at critical times in your career, on problems that are ill-defined, amorphous and need quick solution.
 Having good grades from courses taken years ago is immaterial in such situations.
 And the only way to train your mind is to be immersed in developing your own learning.

 • Grade-chasing vs. learning.
 So, do grades matter at all?
-In some cases, such as applying for PhD programs, yhey may matter if you don't have recommendation letters.
+In some cases, such as applying for PhD programs, they may matter if you don't have recommendation letters.
 (And to get good recommendations you need to work on a project where, guess what, you apply your skills.)
 In all other situations, as long as grades aren't terrible, they matter a lot less or not at all.
 You can see this in job interviews: good grades don't help if you can't pass a technical job interview.
-Once you are in a career, past grades don't matter at all.
+Once you've begun your career, past grades don't matter at all.
 But why does everyone chase grades?
 It's because students have been acculurated into doing so.
 It's in-grained.
 Unfortunately, the mindset of chasing grades can cause behavioral changes that work against building the intellectual capacity for long-term success.

 • Others are doing it.
 This is an important point to acknowledge.
 It seems unfair if you are working diligently and not getting the highest scores only to see certain others skate by with help from AI.
 But again, once you focus on the long-term goal of being capable in your career, it's easy to see that the unfair short-term advantage of others in a course has no impact on your career.